IPCS INCHEM Home

 Causes damage to blood if inhaled

-Causes damage to blood and central nervous system through prolonged or repeated exposure if inhaled
+Causes damage to the blood and the central nervous system through prolonged or repeated exposure if inhaled

 Fireproof.
 Cool.
 Keep in a well-ventilated room.